PR-CYBR/PR-CYBR-MGMT-AGENT/docs/agent-dashboard.md

 ## Key Components

 <!--
-Key Objectives for this Section:
+Key Points to highlight about Key Components:
 1. Highlight the major components of the dashboard, including chat interface, interactive map, and agent sidebar.
 2. Detail their specific functionalities and how they contribute to the user experience.
 3. Provide technical insights into implementation details, such as libraries or frameworks used.